mindspore-ai/docs/tutorials/experts/source_en/network/custom_cell_reverse.md

      [ 3.09999990e+00,  2.20000005e+00,  4.30000019e+00]]))
 ```

-The above example defines the `bprop` function of Cell to customize the back propagation function for `MatMul`. `dx` indicates the derivative with respect to `x`. `dy` indicates the derivative with respect to `y`. `out` indicates the result of `MatMul`, and `dout` indicates the gradient returned to `Net`.
+This example customizes the gradient calculation process for the `MatMul` operation by defining `bprop` function of Cell, where `dx` is the derivative of the input `x`, `dy` is the derivative of the input `y`, `out` is the result of the `MatMul` calculation, and `dout` is the gradient passed back to `Net`.

 ## Application example

 1. There are some operators which is non-differentiable or has not been defined the back propagation function in the Cell.
-For example, the operator `ReLU6` has not been defined its second order back propagation rule, which can be defined by customizing the `bprop` function of Cell.
+For example, the operator `ReLU6` has not been defined its second-order back propagation rule, which can be defined by customizing the `bprop` function of Cell.
 The code is as follow:

    ```python
    import mindspore.nn as nn